 Pricing

 Free tier as described.
-Canva Pro adds brand kits, background remover, premium templates, and 1TB of storage — check current pricing.
-Canva also offers a Canva for Teams plan and a startup program that occasionally grants free Pro access to qualifying early-stage companies.
+Canva Pro — which adds brand kits, the background remover, premium templates and 100GB of storage — is $15 per month (as of June 2026).
+Canva also offers a Canva for Teams plan and a nonprofit/startup programme that can grant free Pro access to qualifying organisations.

 Pros and Cons